Join Dr. Universe and her friends at Washington State University as they investigate science questions from kids around the world.

 Episode 4: Mushroom Rings, Apple Cider, Tree Sap, Glass Colors, Lost Connections

-Hello young scientists.
-I’m Dr. Universe and if you’re anything like me, you’ve got lots of big questions about our world.
 On this episode, we’ll investigate questions about why mushrooms grow in rings, how to make apple cider, the art of stained glass, why trees have sap and finally investigate why the internet goes down.
-A big thanks to our friends at Regional Theatre of the Palouse for helping with the narration.
 Thanks to Washington State University researchers David Wheeler, Bri Valliere, Nadia Valverdi, Dustin Regul, and Dingwen Tao for help with the answers.
+If you enjoy the podcast, leave a review for Dr. Universe on your favorite podcast app.

 Episode 3: Knuckle-Walking Apes, Yawning Tears, Best Exercises, A Pandemic Mystery

 Have you ever wondered why apes walk on their knuckles?
 Why we make tears when we yawn?
 Why and how exercise helps our bodies?
 What’s the best exercise?
 How the COVID-19 pandemic started?
-On this episode, we’ll dig into these great kid science questions with help from researchers at Washington State University.
-Thanks to Parker for helping read the questions on this episode.
-If you would like to help read questions on a future episode send an e-mail to Dr.Universe@wsu.edu.
-Thanks to WSU researchers Nanda Grow, Karin Biggs, Chris Connolly, and Michael Letko for helping with the science.
+On this episode, we’ll dig into these great kid science questions.
+Thanks to Washington State University researchers Nanda Grow, Karin Biggs, Chris Connolly, and Michael Letko for helping with the science.

 Episode 2: Ants, Face Masks, Pins and Needles, Gummies, Spider Webs

 Have you ever wondered why ants build hills?
 Why face masks are effective?
 Why we sometimes get that pins and needles feeling when we sit too long?
 How gummies are made?
 Why spiders hang upside down in their webs?
-On this episode, we’ll dig into these great kid science questions with help from researchers at Washington State University.
-Thanks to WSU researchers Rob Clark, Darrell Jackson, Marian Wilson, Hang Liu, Connie Remsberg, and Todd Murray for helping with the science.
+On this episode, we’ll dig into these great kid science questions with help from researchers at Washington State University: Rob Clark, Darrell Jackson, Marian Wilson, Hang Liu, Connie Remsberg, and Todd Murray.

 Episode 1: Coins, Robots, Bees, Food, Dogs, Microbes